-I am the Executive Deputy Headteacher of Canewdon Endowed (CofE) VC Primary School and St. Nicholas (CofE) VC Primary School.
-I am also a Staff Governor which means that I represent the voice of staff members.
+I am the Acting Executive Headteacher of Canewdon Endowed (CofE) VC and St. Nicholas (CofE) VC Primary Schools.

 It is a joy to work with the children at both schools and I look forward to each opportunity that I get to work with the Governing Body.

-Before I was appointed as Deputy Headteacher of Canewdon (the role I had before becoming the Executive Deputy Headteacher), I was a teacher at Downhall Primary School.
+Before I was appointed as Deputy Headteacher of Canewdon (the role I had before becoming the Executive Deputy Headteacher, and then the Acting Executive Headteacher), I was a teacher at Downhall Primary School.

 I am married and have two super, young children.